martintabakov/html-previewer-app/README.md

 GO
 ```

-*Note Make sure to change the FILENAME location to where your Management Studio is located.
+**Make sure to change the FILENAME location to where your Management Studio is located.**

 2. After the database is generated, build and run the project.